-In one of the opening scenes of the third season of Mad Men, the Lane Pryce character is shown standing in amazement in front of an oversized version of The Dream of the Fisherman’s Wife by Hokusai.
+In one of the opening scenes of the third season of Mad Men, the Lane Pryce character is shown standing in amazement in front of a dramatically oversized version of The Dream of the Fisherman’s Wife by Hokusai.
 They show the print in a loving full screenshot just prior to the moment when agency founder Bert Cooper voices his peculiar wisdom that equates this work of shunga with the advertising business.

 I wonder if the art directors of Mad Men were aware of this particular Hokusai print because they had seen it in some dusty old book, remembered it from Henry and June, or found it on the Internet.
 And if they did find it on the Internet, or researched it there, I wonder if it came with a translation of the rather ridiculous and noisy dialogue that dances behind the consensual shell diver and her suitors—care of my pre-Internet self.

 If you have a pre-Internet self that you feel is worth adding to what is assumed by many to in fact be ‘the entirety of information known to man’ you will probably have to put it there yourself.

 I’m no romantic or Luddite.
 I am not decrying this wonderful and fruitful thing that is the Internet.
 I am only saying that if you have a pre-Internet self that you feel is worth adding to what is assumed by many to in fact be “the entirety of information known to man” you will probably have to put it there yourself lest your story either be crafted carelessly by others who do not truly know it, or come to terms with its being forgotten and ignored, not even to live on as a Wikipedia footnote … (my translation has recently been removed due to a lack of citation apparently).
 My pre-Internet labor is all, it seems, just so much superfluous historical detritus.

 The Internet is the great connector but only of what it has in it.
 So put yours in or be damned by it to silence.